 sudo shutdown -hnow.

 - If you’re at the desktop, select Shutdown... from the Raspberry menu and then click Shutdown.

 - Remove the power cable when the Pi’s activity LED has flashed yellow ten times.

 - If you’re at the command line, enter

 - Fit either of the two headers supplied with the Hat to the Pi’s paired row of GPIO pins and then slot the Cellular IoT Hat onto the extended header pins:

 - Connect the bundled cellular antenna to the Cellular IoT Hat.
-You need only connect the cable marked LTE to the similarly marked connector on the Hat; this guide doesn’t use the GPS antenna.
-However, we recommend fitting both antennas to reduce the strain on a single connector:
+Match up the LTE line on the antenna with the LTE connector on the board.
+This guide doesn’t use the GPS antenna but we recommend fitting both antennas to reduce the strain on a single connector:

-- Connect the small USB adaptor to the micro USB port on the Cellular IoT Hat and a full USB port on the Pi:
+- Connect the supplied USB cable to the micro USB port on the Cellular IoT Hat and a USB port on the Pi:

 - Finally, power up the Pi by re-inserting the power cable.

 We now need to run through a few steps to get the Pi ready to talk to the Cellular IoT Hat.
 Some of these will require you to restart the Pi.